edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

   <figcaption style="text-align:center;">Figure 6 - Screenshot of financial aid application in Coursera </figcaption>
 </figure>

-After we make a promise that we will complete the course, it asks some questions about our educational background, employment status, annual income, and the amount we are able to pay.
+After we make a promise that we will complete the course, it asks some questions about our educational background, employment status, annual income, and the amount we can afford.
 We need to answer two questions: (1) Why are you applying for financial aid?
 (2) How will this course help your career goals?
 I leave some example answers to these questions below.
-Feel free to modify them and prepare your own letters.
+Feel free to modify them and prepare your letters.
 Evaluation takes 15 days.
 There is no number limit on the number of MOOCs you apply financial aid for.
 If you search on Google, you can see people taking 20+ certificates with this method.

 Please see the draft letter below and adapt it for your case.
 They may not be very high-quality letters but they were tested and they worked.
 By the way, it is funny and sad at the same time that when I wrote the letter, one dollar was worth 8.5 TL and I wrote that the exchange rate is terrible in Turkey.
 I think we all would just accept 8.5 right away now. :sob: